Wassail: Lamb's wool

 British-Irish antiquarian Charles Vallancey proposed that the term "lambswool" is a corruption of the name of a pagan Irish festival, "Lamas Ubhal", during which a similar drink was had.
-Alternatively, the name may derive from the drink's similar appearance to the wool of lambs.
+Alternatively, the name may derive from the drink's similar appearance to the wool of lambs, from the froth created by the boiling apple pulp.
 Ale is occasionally replaced by ginger ale for children, especially around Halloween and New Year.

+Lambswool is first recorded as the name of this drink in 1593 and may be referenced in lines spoken by Puck in A Midsummer Night's Dream.